jeffknupp/blog/in_progress/2014-02-03-improve-your-python-examining-pythons-data-structures.md

           argument.
 This is silly.
 Why would you want this?
     * Mutability: `mutable`
     * Ordering: `undefined`
+    * When to Use It: When describing what you want to do, if you use the word "map" (or "match"), chances are good you need a dictionary.
+Use whenver a mapping from a key to a value is required.
+    * Example Usage: `state_captials={'New York': 'Albany'}` "New York" is a *key* and "Albany" is a *value*.
+This allows us to retrieve a state's captial if we have the state's name by doing `captial = state_captials[state]`
 * List
     * AKA: "Array", "Vector"
+    * Library: built-in
-    * Contains a series of (possibly) heterogeneous values
+    * Description: Contains a series of (possibly) heterogeneous values
     * What Makes it Special: A work-horse data structure, the `list` is notable for its overall utility.
 It provides storage for a mutable sequence of values and iteration order is well-defined.
 Appending to the end of a